vivliostyle/docs.vivliostyle.org/user-guide.md

 > Off, only the pages that have already been displayed can be printed, and the
 > page number will not be output correctly.

-## Supported CSS features
+## Supported CSS Features

-Supported CSS features are described in [Supported features](./supported-features.md).
+Supported CSS Features are described in [Supported CSS Features](./supported-css-features.md).

 <Samples />